Gus Stager: Swimming for Michigan, 1947-51

-Stager began as a leading high school swimmer at Newark Academy in Newark, New Jersey.
-Competing on the U.S. Army team from the Philippines, Stager won the 400-meter free-style event at the "Pacific Army Olympics" held in Manila, Philippines in December 1945.
-He enrolled at the University of Michigan after being discharged from the Army and set a freshman American record in the 200 yard free style in February 1947 with a time of 2:12.3.
+Stager enrolled at the University of Michigan after being discharged from the Army around the Spring of 1946, and set a freshman American record in the 200-yard free style in February 1947 with a time of 2:12.3.
+Stager specialized in the middle distance events, the 220, and 440, but also swam the 1500-meter event.
 He went on to become a three-time NCAA finalist, and named to the coaches' All-American team every year he swam for the Wolverines.
-In 1948, he swam for the Michigan Wolverines team that won the NCAA swimming championship.
+As a highpoint of his college career, in 1948 he swam for the Michigan team that won the NCAA swimming championship and had the distinction of being the highest point scorer of the meet.
+That year the team also won the Big 10 Conference.

-Swimming coach at Dearborn Fordson and University of Michigan
+Swimming coach at Fordson High

-After graduating from Michigan, Stager became the swimming coach at Fordson High School in Dearborn, Michigan where he led his team to three straight Class A state championships (1952, 1953, and 1954) and one national championship.
+After graduating from Michigan, Stager taught math and became the swimming coach at Fordson High School known as Dearborn Fordson, in Dearborn, Michigan.
+As Forson swim coach, he led his team to three straight Class A state championships (1952, 1953, and 1954) and one national championship.